1980 Hardie-Ferodo 1000

-The race is most famous for the retirement of the Ford Falcon of Dick Johnson.
+The race is most famous for the retirement of the Ford Falcon of Dick Johnson on lap 17.
 The 1980 Australian Touring Car Championship had featured one of the smallest fields in its then twelve years as a multi-race championship.
 The championship was dominated by Brock, with only two or three other cars competitive, including the Chevrolet Camaro Z28 of Kevin Bartlett.
-The emergence of hard charging Ford privateer Johnson into a race winning threat just one month prior to Bathurst revitalised interest, more so when Johnson qualified on the front row of the grid, alongside the pole-setting Camaro of Bartlett, and ahead of Brock.
+The emergence of hard charging Ford privateer Johnson into a race winning threat just one month prior to Bathurst at Amaroo Park's CRC 300 where he qualified on the front row with Brock and even led him for a number of laps before his tyres went off, revitalised interest (and pleased Peter Brock the most.
+Now the owner of the HDT, Brock knew the value of having a competitive Ford opponent and Johnson provided that).
+Interest was up even more so when Johnson qualified on the front row of the grid, alongside the pole-setting Camaro of Bartlett, and ahead of Brock.
 Johnson ran away from the field at the start and Brock dropped a lap behind Johnson after a clash with a back-marker Holden Gemini.
-Johnson crashed heavily into the wall just after the Cutting on lap 17 after clipping a large rock on the track when presented with no other options as a slow-moving tow truck carrying a dead-car blocked the other side of the track.
-During a Channel 7 television interview with visiting pit reporter Chris Economaki, a distraught Johnson stated he had dedicated all of his finances in a final shot at the winning the race after ten years as a competent mid-fielder.
-Mike Raymond then interrupted the interview from the commentary booth to inform a moved Johnson that their switchboards around the country were flooded with calls from people pledging money to get Johnson and his Ford back racing.
-Eventually a total of AU$72,000 was raised.
-This was matched dollar for dollar by the then boss of Ford Australia, Edsel Ford II, who quickly saw the value of having Johnson keeping Ford at the front of touring car racing despite the company having pulled out of racing at the end of 1978.
-Johnson would go on to repay the faith shown in him by Edsel Ford and the Australian public, using the $144,000 he received to build a new Falcon in which he would go on to win the 1981 ATCC and the crash shortened 1981 James Hardie 1000.
+Less than 30 seconds after lapping Brock going up Mountain Straight, Johnson crashed heavily into the wall just after the Cutting on lap 17 after clipping a large rock (which Johnson later described as being at least the size of an overnight bag) on the track when presented with no other options as a slow-moving tow truck carrying a dead-car blocked the other side of the track.

+During an interview on Channel 7 with visiting pit reporter Chris Economaki, a distraught Johnson stated he had dedicated all of his finances in a final shot at the winning the race after ten years as a competent mid-fielder.
+Mike Raymond then interrupted the interview from the commentary booth to inform a visibly moved Johnson that their switchboards around the country were flooded with calls from people pledging money to get Johnson and his Ford back racing with a total of AU$ 72,000 raised.
+This total was matched dollar for dollar by the then boss of Ford Australia, Edsel Ford II, who quickly saw the value of having Johnson keeping Ford at the front of touring car racing despite the company having pulled out of racing at the end of 1978.
+Johnson would go on to repay the faith shown in him by Edsel Ford and the Australian public, using the $144,000 he received (along with the proceeds of selling the 1980 Bathurst car to fellow Queensland based racer John Donnelly) to build a new Falcon in which he would go on to win the 1981 ATCC and the crash shortened 1981 James Hardie 1000.